 To harvest the Warré hive honey, the comb is either pressed or sliced and drained.
-No centrifugation is used.
+About half of it is spun out of the combs with a centrifugal extractor.
+The honey is strained before packing.
 As the honey is from combs where bee bread (fermented pollen) may be stored, the pollen content of my honeys tends to be higher.
 Therefore, it may look less clear than many clear honeys supplied by large-scale commercial packers, who put it through a fine filtration process.

 After some time in storage it may set naturally.
-If my honey should set and you would prefer it to be liquid, the jar may be stood in warm water no hotter than 40 degrees centigrade.
+If my honey sets and you would prefer it to be liquid, the jar may be stood for a few hours in warm water no hotter than 40 degrees centigrade.

 £9.00 per pound.
 Pack weights vary according to the comb thickness.
-Their prices generally range from £2.50 to £4.50.
+Pack prices generally range from £2.50 to £4.50.
 View comb cutting here.

-Mail order is probably not practicable because of the high cost of post/courier.
+Mail order is possible but probably not economical because of the high cost of post/courier.

 Email: david (at) dheaf.plus.com